MariazelHdez/remote-feedback-api/README.md

 # YG Remote feedback API

+Generate a API to emit the submission as an HTML-encoded email message and send it to the corresponding program area’s inbox.

 ## Development

 Before starting the API server, you need to create the appropriate .env file which can be done by running `cp src/api/.env src/api/.env.development`.
 You must then set the appropriate values